pythonwithalex/Spring2015/week2/list_string_review.md

 ## Why does all of this matter?

-String and list methods will be confusing without some familiarity with the idea of mutability and immutability and which data types are 'read-only'.
+String and list methods will be confusing without some familiarity with the idea of mutability and immutability and the knowledge of which Python data types fall under these two categories.

 ## What is a method?